plomdawg/ebay-label-printer/INSTRUCTIONS.md

 * Detect new orders from eBay.
 * Automatically buy shipping labels for them.
-* Print both the label and a packing slip (with a QR code) to a remote CUPS printer.
+* Print both the label and a packing slip to a remote CUPS printer.

 ---